- Chart

 Core Business Areas

-- Consumer Healthcare: Provides over-the-counter (OTC) products for self-care in areas like allergy, pain relief, cough and cold, digestive health, and personal care.
+- Consumer Healthcare: This segment provides over-the-counter products for pain relief, cough and cold, digestive health, and vitamins.
+Key brands include Allegra, Doliprane, and No-Spa.

 Leadership and Structure